rafax00/PrototypePollution-Lab/SOLUTION.md

 ## Recon

-By opening the URL http://127.0.0.1:3333, we can see that a Singin Page has provided the following credential to log in as a guest user:
+By opening the URL http://127.0.0.1:3333, we can see that the Login Page has provided the following credential to log in as a guest user:

 * **Username**: *guest*
 * **Password**: *pass123*